impactility/vc-api/apps/vc-api/README.md

 Install using the [rush commands](../../README.md#installation) described in the root README.

+## Set up the environment
+Create a `.env` file in the root directory.
+Refer to the sample.env file to get started with the environment variable configuration.

 ## Running the app

 Alternatively to `npm`, `pnpm` can be used for the commands below.